 Beyond the normal wardrobe we suggest

-- comfortable walking shoes (very important)
+- comfortable, supportive walking shoes (very important)

-- folding umbrella and/or light raincoat
+- folding umbrella for sun protection

 - ladies should have a scarf with them at all times in case it is required to cover shoulders or head when entering religious sites